thirdweb-dev/js/.github/contributing.md

 ...
 ```

-These are the versions the GH action published to NPM for testing purposes.
+These are the versions the GH action published to npm for testing purposes.
 Let's assume you're working on the `@thirdweb-dev/react` package, you can then run:

 `yarn add @thirdweb-dev/react@0.0.0-dev-06a7cb1-20230901190619` to install the dev package.